MicrosoftDocs/Viva/Viva/glint/setup/add-privacy-policy.md

 If your organization doesn't add its privacy statement to Viva Glint, a link to the [Microsoft Privacy Statement](https://go.microsoft.com/fwlink/?LinkId=521839) will automatically be presented in Viva Glint's top navigation menu bar, survey headers, and survey introduction pages.

-**Note**
+> [!NOTE]
-The Microsoft Privacy Statement will display in all Viva Glint email footers and login screens.
+> The Microsoft Privacy Statement will display in all Viva Glint email footers and login screens.